isogeo/doc-admin/ReadMe.md

 # General information

-Isogeo.Help is the project used to generate the online help for the Isogeo platform.
+Isogeo Help is the project used to generate the online help for the Isogeo platform.

 ## Continuous integration

 The project is tested, built and served on CircleCI: https://circleci.com/bb/isogeo/isogeo-help.

-As specified in the CircleCI configuration (see: .circleci/config.yml):
+As specified in the CircleCI configuration (see: [.circleci/config.yml](https://github.com/isogeo/doc-isogeo-help/blob/master/.circleci/config.yml)):

 - each commit triggers a deploy on QA (http://help.qa.isogeo.com/ = https://qaisogeohelp.z28.web.core.windows.net/)
 - each tag triggers a deploy on PROD - not configured yet